leviofliccat/comp2000/notes.md

 public is the default behaviour for everything in Java. so even if you write nothing in front of it, it will be public. if you change an attribute to private, then you won't be able to access it from outside the object/class itself, i.e. you need to use a method to modify that attribute. e.g. `Point3D.w = 27;` won't work anymore. making it private an only accessible using methods means that if we decide to change something like the data type (int to double), we only have to amend the method, rather than edit every single time we mention the attribute.

+prac:
+Canvas extends JPanel so has the paint(Graphics g) method. create a blank grid (which the constructor then makes an arraylist of cells) and call the grid's paint method. that takes each cell in the list and tells it to paint itself at its position. getmousposition from canvas. returns a point2D (x,y). pass it all the way down to the cell when it's drawn, and check, is that point's position within the bounds of the cell? if so, then colour it.